AAAAI MOC Activities

 MOC Part II: Lifelong Learning and Self-Assessment

-AAAAI Allergy/Immunology Self-Assessment: this activity includes a set of eleven timed quizzes covering a variety of allergy/immunology topics; learners complete the assessment and report completion of a follow-up learning plan to satisfy the MOC requirement
+2019 Allergy/Immunology Self-Assessment: this activity includes a set of 13 timed quizzes covering a variety of allergy/immunology topics; learners complete the assessment and report completion of a follow-up learning plan to satisfy the MOC requirement

 MOC Part IV: Improvement in Medical Practice

-AAAAI QCDR for Practice Improvement 2016: Users of the AAAAI Qualified Clinical Data Registry can use their registry data as the basis for a practice improvement activity as well.
+AAAAI QCDR for Performance Improvement 2018: Users of the AAAAI Qualified Clinical Data Registry can use their registry data as the basis of a performance improvement activity as well.
+The 2018 QCDR and performance improvement module are now available.